 Incident response enables an organization to be prepared for the unknown as well as the known and is a reliable method for identifying a security incident immediately when it occurs.
 Incident response also allows an organization to establish a series of best practices to stop an intrusion before it causes damage.

 An IRP should include procedures for detecting, responding to and limiting the effects of a data security breach.

 Incident response plans usually include instructions on how to respond to potential attack scenarios, including data breaches, denial of service/distributed denial of service attacks, network intrusions, viruses, worms or malware outbreaks, or insider threats.

 Without an incident response plan in place, an organization may not detect the attack, or it may not follow proper protocol to contain the threat and recover from it when a breach is detected.

 Who is responsible for incident response?

 To properly prepare for and address incidents across the business.
-Team is responsible for analyzing security breaches and responding appropriately.
+The team is responsible for analyzing security breaches and responding appropriately.
 An incident response team may include:

 Management support is key to securing the necessary resources, funding, staff and time commitment for incident response planning and execution.
 Many incident response teams include the chief information security office (CISO) or some other C-suite executive, who acts as a champion and leader for the group.